Aarthi-NA/Smart-stick-MCU8051/README.md

 ## Conclusion

 The Smart Stick for Blind project demonstrates the potential of technology to improve the lives of visually impaired people.
 It provides a proof-of-concept for a low-cost and effective device that can be further developed and customized to meet the needs of different users and environments.

-## Reference

-The Smart Stick for Blind project was developed by undergraduate students in Electronics and Communication Engineering.